Higgins and Brian Cassity share ways to get a

 After 1960's history looked at

-everyone, "New Social History" (especially women and ethnicity)
+everyone and everything, "New Social History" (especially women and ethnicity)

 recently we are looking at multiple perpectives (ie. Cook and the Hawaiians)